 Before heading back to Nice, you may want to rest your tired feet and have stargazing at Fort Antoine.
 This military fort, built in the 18th century, was turned into an open amphitheater.
 However, this can be the best place to relax your tired feet and be refreshed while looking at the stars.

-I hope this what to do in Monaco for a day post gave you an insight into what to see and things to do in this town country!
+I hope this what to do in Monaco for a day post gave you an insight into what to see and things to do in this exciting Lil country!

 Let me know in the comments: